Maharshi Sri Aurobindo

 Move to Pondicherry

-After moving to Pondicherry in 1910, Sri Aurobindo immersed himself in spiritual and philosophical work.
+Facing continued repression, Aurobindo moved to the French colony of Pondicherry in 1910, where he dedicated himself to spiritual and philosophical pursuits, marking a significant transition from his earlier political activism.
 In 1914, he launched the magazine Arya, which featured key works like The Life Divine and The Synthesis of Yoga.
 The magazine ceased publication in 1921, but many of these works were later published in book form.

-Sri Aurobindo opposed the partition of India in 1947 and was nominated twice for the Nobel Prize, though he did not win.
-He passed away on 5 December 1950, with a large public memorial.
+Nobel Prize, though he did not win.
+He passed away on 5 December 1950.